ibm-cloud-docs/event-notifications/en-destination-sms.md

 ## Adding an SMS destination
 {: #en-destinations-sms-add}

-{{site.data.keyword.cloud_notm}} SMS service is a destination that provided by default and ready for immediate use.
-When a new instance is created, you see an entry `{{site.data.keyword.cloud_notm}} SMS service` in the destination tab.
-The SMS destination is pre-configured and is ready to use.
+{{site.data.keyword.cloud_notm}} SMS service is a destination that is provided by default and is ready to use.
+When you create a new instance, you see an entry `{{site.data.keyword.cloud_notm}} SMS service` in the **Destinations** tab.

 ## Using an {{site.data.keyword.cloud_notm}} SMS service destination
 {: #en-destinations-sms-use}

 To use the SMS service destination, add it to a subscription along with the phone numbers of the recipients.
 Within a single subscription, you can add up to 3 phone numbers for lite plan and 100 phone numbers for standard plan.
 The subscription also needs a topic to filter events of interest from your sources.
 When an event lands in the topic, {{site.data.keyword.en_short}} immediately routes the event notification to your SMS recipients.

-When you select `{{site.data.keyword.cloud_notm}} SMS service` as the destination type, you can add up to 3 phone numbers for lite plan and 100 phone numbers for standard plan, to the recipient list.
-To comply with the regulatory standards, you may need to get a consent (opt-in) from the SMS recipients to receive SMSs from each of the {{site.data.keyword.en_short}} subscriptions.
+When you select `{{site.data.keyword.cloud_notm}} SMS service` as the destination type, you can add up to 3 phone numbers for the Lite plan and 100 phone numbers for the Standard plan to the recipient list.
+To comply with regulatory standards, you might need to obtain consent (opt-in) from SMS recipients to receive SMS messages from each of the {{site.data.keyword.en_short}} subscriptions.

 ### Create a subscription with IBM SMS service as destination
 {: #en-create-subscription-sms-destination}

-1. From the {{site.data.keyword.en_short}} dashboard, click **Subscriptions** in the navigation menu.
+1. Click **Topics** in the {{site.data.keyword.en_short}} instance.

-1. Click `Create +` to display **Create a Subscription** side panel.
+Create a new topic or select an existing topic to configure the subscription for.

+1. If you are creating a new topic, configure **Topic**, **Filters**, and **Subscriptions** in the flow.
+For an existing topic, click **Edit** in the **Actions** menu and click the **Subscriptions** tab.

 1. Complete the following subscription details:
    - `Name`: name of the subscription.
-   - `Description`: add an optional description for this subscription
+   - `Description`: add an optional description for this subscription.

-1. Select a `Topic` from the list.

 1. Select `{{site.data.keyword.cloud_notm}} SMS service` as **Destination** from the list.

 1. The **Recipients** section displays three tabs:
-   - *Invited* - displays the list of phone numbers added to the subscription.
-Enter the phone numbers that need to receive SMS notifications and need to be part of the subscription.
+   - *Invited* - displays the list of phone numbers that are added to the subscription.
+Enter the phone numbers that need to receive SMS notifications as part of this subscription.
-   - *Active* - displays the list of phone numbers added to the subscription and confirmed by the user to receive SMS notifications.
+   - *Active* - displays the list of phone numbers that are added to the subscription and confirmed by the user to receive SMS notifications.
-   - *Unsubscribed* - displays the list of phone numbers added to the subscription and refused by the user not to receive SMS notifications.
+   - *Unsubscribed* - displays the list of phone numbers that are added to the subscription and where the user declined to receive SMS notifications.

-   Add the user's phone numbers with a *+ and country code*, who needs to receive SMS messages as part of this subscription, with comma (,) as separator between the numbers.
+   Add phone numbers with a *+ and country code*, separated by commas (,), for users who need to receive SMS messages as part of this subscription.

-1. Click **Create**.
-The recipient automatically receives initial message that they have been invited to subscribe to the topic.
-This is the `opt-in` message.
+1. Click **Create subscription**.
+The recipient automatically receives an initial message stating that they have been invited to subscribe to the topic.
+This is the opt-in message.

 The Opt-in message contains:
 - invitee name or account
 - name of the subscription
 - name of the topic
-- a link that will take you to a web page.
-The web page contains information that the recipient is subscribed to receive SMS notifications to a topic and a **Confirm** button.
-When the recipient click the **Confirm** button, then the recipient's number is moved from *Invited* tab to *Active* tab.
-A confirmation message also displaying that the recipient has accepted to receive SMS notifications.
-The confirmation message also contains a link to **Unsubscribe**, which on clicking moves to recipient's number to the *Unsubscribed* tab.
+- a link to a web page.
+The web page contains information about the SMS notification subscription for the topic and a **Confirm** button.
+When the recipient clicks **Confirm**, the recipient's number is moved from the *Invited* tab to the *Active* tab.
+A confirmation message is displayed stating that the recipient has accepted to receive SMS notifications.
+The confirmation message also contains an **Unsubscribe** link, which moves the recipient's number to the *Unsubscribed* tab.
 - an expiration time for the opt-in message.

-{{site.data.keyword.en_short}} are routed only to opted-in recipients.
-To stop receiving the notifications, recipient can click the **Unsubscribe** link in the message.
-Once unsubscribed, the recipients will not receive any notifications on the topic they have unsubscribed.
-To restart the subscription, the recipient need to contact {{site.data.keyword.IBM_notm}} {{site.data.keyword.en_short}} service administrator to add the number back to subscription.
+Notifications are routed only to opted-in recipients.
+To stop receiving notifications, a recipient can click the **Unsubscribe** link in the message.
+After unsubscribing, the recipient does not receive any notifications for that topic.
+To restart the subscription, the recipient must contact the {{site.data.keyword.IBM_notm}} {{site.data.keyword.en_short}} service administrator to add the number back to the subscription.

 In some cases, the carrier service allows keywords like `START` and `STOP` for receiving notifications and to stop notifications.

-When a recipient doesn't wants to receive any SMS notification, they can opt out by sending a response `STOP`, which immediately disables sending notifications to the recipient.
-However, the phone number is moved to **Unsubscribed** tab only on the next attempt to send an SMS to the same number.
+When a recipient does not want to receive any SMS notifications, they can opt out by sending a `STOP` response, which immediately disables notifications to that recipient.
+However, the phone number is moved to the **Unsubscribed** tab only on the next attempt to send an SMS to that number.

 To add a recipient number back to active list, take the following steps: